Movement is as vital for health as is eating and breathing.

 - Think not about ‘sucking it up’, but more like ‘finding a way that works’.

 This might start off with walk in the house or apartment.
 Then a walk to the end of the street and back.
 A local park is also a good option, particularly if it has benches so that you can rest along the way.

 If you feel able to walk further there are many local walking or hiking groups offering different levels of difficulty for beginners and upwards.
 Look at information about local groups in the area.
 Check out meetups.

 Static Balance / Stability:

 Simply stand on one foot for 10 seconds at a time, and repeat 5 – 10 times.
-Make progress by holding for longer times continuously, instead of the repeating short times.
+Make progress by holding for longer times continuously, instead of repeating short times.
 Then hold for a full minute.
 Start trying something harder.

-With exercise balls, you can strengthen abdomen and back muscles, improve posture and even lose weight by sitting on an exercise ball anywhere.
+With exercise balls, you can strengthen the abdomen and back muscles, improve posture and even lose weight by sitting on an exercise ball anywhere.
 Because the ball is unstable, it requires the body to maintain stability mostly through the abs and the back.

 For hand and arm coordination choose a ball like a sky bounce or use Chinese medicine balls or Baoding balls.
 Begin practicing with the two balls.
 Rotate them clockwise and counterclockwise within your palm.
 Do it easily without creating pain.
 After becoming comfortable at this level, proceed to a more difficult exercise.

 Try rotating the balls smoothly, without them coming apart and clashing together again.
 As an alternative, try rotating them without them touching.
 This will work fingers a little more and is difficult if the balls are a little large for the hand.